-Did you know that most Canberra neighbourhood ovals and sports fields (areas that are irrigated), and lots of parks around our suburbs are designated dog off leash areas?
+Did you know that most Canberra neighbourhood ovals and lots of parks around our suburbs are designated dog off leash areas?
 Dog walkers in the know meet up in these areas, usually late afternoon, to chat while their dogs play together, chase balls, socialise and sniff.
 It’s a great way to meet other dog owners informally while your dogs have fun.
 We’ve shared our top dog friendly meeting places to get you started!

 Here’s a little info about some off leash area do’s and don’ts first.

 These areas generally ‘self-select’ for experienced, friendly owners and well-socialised, well trained dogs.
 It’s a great opportunity to introduce a young dog to off leash situations in a safe and supportive environment.
 If you or your dog find dog parks a bit too intense, we can highly recommend visiting these instead.

 But there are some rules of course.
 ACT regulations allow dogs off leash on ovals only when sports aren’t in progress.
 Some parks are ‘nature parks’ where dogs must be on leash.

 It’s also important to be respectful of other users and follow some basic etiquette, e.g. don’t let your dog chase children, steal soccer balls, or otherwise interfere with other people’s enjoyment!

 You’ll be most welcome if you monitor your dog’s interactions with other dogs, e.g. don’t let them ‘play’ with another dog to the point of harassment.
 Be cautious with dogs on leash who might not appreciate a strange, loose dog rushing up.
 You might need to begin with your dog on leash until he/she is a bit more settled and/or reliably comes when called.